Getting Things Done (GTD)

 View Next Actions and Contexts via labels

-To view a full list of next actions across all your projects, type "@next" into the Quick Find bar at the top of your Todoist.
+To view a full list of next actions across all your projects, type "@next" into the Search bar at the top of your Todoist app.

-You can also quickly sort your tasks by context by selecting a given label to see all the associated tasks.
+You can sort your tasks by context by doing the same.
 For example, if you search for @errands, you'll see a list of tasks with the @errands label that can be completed while you're already out and about.
-To see a list of all the tasks you're waiting on something to complete, search for the label @waiting_for.

 Create more custom task views with filters